How to remove Twinkle Star Adware

 Manual Twinkle Star Removal:

 !!!
-Please note: You can remove Twinkle Star Adware/PUP manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove Twinkle Star Adware/PUP manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter.

 1. Remove Twinkle Star Uninstall Entry: